 Avens are vertical tubes in the ceiling of the cave.
 They are formed by water swirling around under extreme pressure, trying to find its way out from the bottom.
 Some avens are so deep they can look like shafts.
 Because of the way they develop, it’s safe to assume avens are generally a dead end.

 These passages are formed when a layer carbonarite rock (soluble) is emerged in water, and the water dissolves the rock.
 After the water table drops, a soluble bed remains.
 Soluble beds are generally very wide and low.
 The ceiling and floor are smooth.

 The vadose zone of a cave lies above the water table.
-Vadose passages are formed by free-flowing water, which create channels..
-They include shafts and canyons, carved out by streams very similair to those on the surface.
+Vadose passages are formed by free-flowing water, which creates channels.
+They include shafts and canyons, carved out by streams very similar to those on the surface.

 As water levels drop in a phreatic tube, only a small stream at the bottom remains.
 The stream starts carving out a smaller passage in the bottom, which slowly digs deeper.
 These are also called stream passages.
 The shape of the incision tells us a lot about the way it has been formed:

 - Narrow incisions suggest rapid incision: fast vadose passages are narrow.